Angelelz/ClipboardPlaceholder/README.md

 # ClipboardPlaceholder
-Simple pulgin to add {clipboard} as a Placeholder for KeePass
+Simple pulgin to add {clipboard} as a Placeholder for KeePass AutoType feature